RobbyB97/ga-research-project/README.md

 The genetic algorithm employs GA techniques to be as fast as possible at finding a solution.
 It is different for every trial.
 ___
 ### Trial 1
-(10,000 GA and RA solutions)
+* (10,000 GA and RA solutions)
-#### Genetic Algorithm
+* #### Genetic Algorithm
-Algorithm for each GA cycle:
   1. Create and execute 100 random chromosomes
   2. Get the best 20% (determined by number of conflicts)
   3. Splice them randomly
   4. Execute 20 spliced chromosomes
   5. Get the best 20%
   6. Splice them randomly
   5. Execute 4 spliced chromosomes